Raghadsspeas/Raghadsspeas/README.md

 * 🌍  I'm based in KSA,Rabigh
 * ✉️  You can contact me at [Raghadhmutairi@gmail.com](mailto:Raghadhmutairi@gmail.com)
-* 🧠  I'm learning C++
+* 🧠 Exploring the depths of C++ and SQL
-* 🤝  I'm open to collaborating on any c++ or SQL or java projects
+* 🤝 Excited to collaborate on C++, SQL, JavaScript, or PHP projects
-* ⚡  Fast learing! and I have a challenging spirit!
+* ⚡ Fast learner with a passion for innovation and problem-solving!

 ### Skills